The Donor Car

 The donor car also has the same color interior which means that a few little broken bits on my wife's car can also be replaced with no color matching problems.
 The car runs strong.
 Stronger than my wife's car, which means I will definitely have to revisit my tuning on her car.
 There was even a music CD in the engine compartment that seems to play just fine.

 Here are the two cars side by side.
 Brother and Sister.
 Yin and Yang.
 Abercrombie and Fitch.
 Chocolate Chip and Mint Ice and Cream.
 Sex and . . . well, I think you get it.

 It's hard to tell from this picture that the black one is lowered.
-White is my least favorite color for a car, so I definitely prefer the black one.
+White is one of my least favorite colors for a car, so I definitely prefer the black one.

 Here is what the damaged area looked like.
 Despite that kink in the radiator hose, the car idled in my driveway for about 30 minutes without overheating in 92 degree heat.
 The air was ice-cold too.